Excel Drop Down Lists

 Create a drop down list of items in a cell, with Excel's Data Validation feature.
 This will make data entry easier, and reduce input errors and typing mistakes.
-Video tutorials and step by step instructions are below
+Video tutorials and step by step instructions for data validation dropdown lists are below

 In this tutorial, you'll see how to create a drop down list of choices

 in a cell, like the list of employee names shown below.

 Create a Drop Down List in a Cell

 To create a drop down list in Excel, you can name a list of